-We engage with medical product companies to show effective quality management systems that encompass periodical audits of their CMO partners, and encourage transparent reporting around the identified causes of product recalls.
+We encourage pharmaceutical product companies to disclose and communicate on effective quality management systems that encompass periodical audits of their CMO partners, relevant corrective actions and trainings.
+Alongside, we foster transparent reporting around the identified causes of product recalls.
 Additionally, we expect companies to show back-up plans for product recall and drug manufacturing plant suspension.
+Alongside, significant efforts to tackle drug counterfeiting products are expected.